-In lieu of the fact that the Suberbowl is tonight (even though it’s not on till extremely late here in the UK), today is a good day for snack-type food!
+Want the perfect quick snack?
+For sporting events?
+Well today is a good day for you!
 And what more versatile in the world of snacks than tortilla chips, right?
-Especially high-protein tortilla chips? 😉 The beauty of making your own tortilla chips is that you can condiment them however you like: make them spicy, fajita-flavored, ‘pizza-flavored’, ‘cheesy’, etc, etc, etc. These here on the left are plain, waiting to be transformed into Nachos when the beef, black beans and salsa make their appearance tonight.
-What’s in them?
+Especially high-protein tortilla chips!
+The beauty of making your own tortilla chips is that you can condiment them however you like: make them spicy, fajita-flavored, ‘pizza-flavored’, ‘cheesy’, and so on.
+These here on the left are plain, waiting to be transformed into Nachos when the beef, black beans and salsa!

 166g liquid egg whites